visual-layer/visuallayer/README.md

 ```python
 train_dataset = CleanFood101('./', split='train', exclude_csv='my-file.csv')
 ```
+The filenames listed in the `.csv` will be excluded in the dataset.

 Next, you can load the train and validation datasets in a PyTorch training loop.